antokne/Timers/README.md

 * Research - including a % bonus configured in settings and either 4 or 8 hrs.

 Timers are supported on phone app and watch.

+Widgets are supported from iOS 17 and watchOS 10.